zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Thus, the far-field expression of the volume integral equation can be obtained by adding a single complex exponential factor to the integrand of Eqn.
+Thus, the far-field expression of the volume integral equation can be obtained by simply adding a complex exponential factor to the integrand of Eqn.
 22.6:

 $$ \tag{23.3} \small
 \begin{aligned}